jaysaurus/Co.Koa/miniSite/documentation/DMStaticResources.md

 }
 ```

-mongoose supports an enum type by default, but stores that enum as a string in the database.  in so doing, it doesn't really fall in-line with the "C-like" conventions we might expect.
+mongoose supports an enum type by default, but stores that enum as a string in the database.
+However, that doesn't really fall in-line with the "C-like" conventions we might expect.
 Co.Koa supports mongoose's default enums, but encourages the definition of numeric integers as below:

 ```javascript
 module.exports = function Book ($) {